moonpiedumplings/moonpiedumplings.github.io/playground/pandoc-flake/index.md

 # Status: Dropped

 There is a [working patch](https://github.com/NixOS/nixpkgs/issues/519484#issuecomment-4825420112), that makes the latest version of quarto work with older versions of pandoc.
 This was fun, but I don't care about a newer pandoc, just a newer quarto.
+I have implemented this into my development shell, and I will be using that for the forseeable future.

+This was a fun journey though.

 # Main